GigaSpaces-ProfessionalServices/xap-admin-training/xap-admin-training-lab15/Lab-1/README.md

 You can delete your cluster when you no longer need it, in order to release the cloud resources.<br>
 First, undeploy the GigaSpaces stateful service, and then tear down the cluster.
 #### To remove the GigaSpaces cluster:
-1. In the directory where you deployed the GigaSpaces services, type the following command:<br>
+1. From the gs cli where you deployed the GigaSpaces services, type the following command:<br>
-   `undeploy myFeeder`
+   `pu undeploy myFeeder`
    The Feeder is undeployed from the cluster.<br>
-   `undeploy mySpace`<br>
+   `pu undeploy mySpace`<br>
    The Space is undeployed from the cluster.<br>
 2. In the directory where you created the cluster, run the following command:<br>
    `gsctl.jar destroy`<br>